flsing/CSI2132/Smart Fridge/README.md

  We used a bootstrap template in order to create the webpage.

- We used Flask and Python.
+ We used Flask and Python in order to connect to our database that was created in Postgresql.